awslabs/aws-sdk-swift/reference/0.x/AWSCodeCommit/CodeCommitClient.md

 ### `untagResource(input:completion:)`

 Removes tags for a resource in AWS CodeCommit.
-For a list of valid resources in AWS CodeCommit, see <a href="https:​//docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-iam-access-control-identity-based.html#arn-formats">CodeCommit Resources and Operations in the AWS CodeCommit User
+For a list of valid resources in AWS CodeCommit, see [CodeCommit Resources and Operations](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-iam-access-control-identity-based.html#arn-formats) in the AWS CodeCommit User Guide.
-Guide.

 ``` swift
 public func untagResource(input: UntagResourceInput, completion: @escaping (ClientRuntime.SdkResult<UntagResourceOutputResponse, UntagResourceOutputError>) -> Void)